pymc-devs/pymc-examples/examples/index.md

 navigation bar at the top of the page.

 :::{caution}
-The website is still in construction.
+The website is still under construction.
 Thus, not all notebooks have been updated to include all the relevant metadata.
-Those notebooks can only be reached from the search bar
+Those notebooks can only be reached from the search bar.
 :::

 ## Categories